contao/docs-archive/manual/en/04-managing-content/templates.md

 ### Twig

-Twig is a template engine includes in the Symfony framework.
+Twig is a template engine included in the Symfony framework.
 It allows you to perform what was described in the two previous chapters and much more but with a slightly different syntax.
 You can learn how Twig works by referring to the [official website][2].